 We’re not endlessly faithful, of course, and what’s often most important is our social connections.
-Our sense of culture, our emotional bonds to others, turn out to be crucial to who we trust and learn from.
+Our sense of culture, our emotional bonds, to others, turn out to be crucial to who we trust and learn from.
+We're emotional reasoning creatures.
 We see this in the Split or Steal study, where people who lived outside of London were more trustworthy than people who lived in the city.

 We see this in other trust experiments, too.
 When psychologists recently played a version of the Split or Steal game with adults who had been brought up in single-child households in China, they found those people to be less trusting than the people who grew up with siblings.
 China’s one-child policy “has given rise to a land of ‘little emperors’ whose parents dote on them exclusively,” the authors concluded.

 We are social creatures.
 This is important because education is deeply social.
 We learn a lot from others.
 From modeling to social pressures, other people make a tremendous difference in how and when we gain skills and knowledge.
 Indeed, our friends and colleagues are actually more important than teachers when it comes to sparking a desire for learning.